gettalong/hexapdf/man/man1/hexapdf.1.md

 Embedded files: The first command lists the embedded files in the `input.pdf`, the second one then extracts the embedded file with the index 1.

+`hexapdf files -a invoice.xml -d "Invoice data" -a custom.xml input.pdf output.pdf`

+Attaches the files `invoice.xml` and `custom.xml` to the `input.pdf` and stores the result in `output.pdf`.
+The first file `invoice.xml` is stored together with a short description.

 ### images